 There’s a distinctive smell of wood amidst the mixture of paint and thinner lingering in the air.
 I could hear the constant pounding of multiple mallets on chisels carving away pieces of wood to make form to an otherwise large piece of wood.
 Occasional sawdust fills the air when sudden gust of wind blows through this open air wood carving workshop.
 Paete Woodcarving has been a thriving industry since the Spanish era until now.
 A walk at the town’s market road, it is hard not to notice the rows of shops, selling variety of wood work and paper mache.
 This crafty town of Paete, north-east of Laguna have earned its declaration as the Woodcarving Capital of the Philippines back in 2005.
 Thanks to proud Paetenians whose generations of wood carvers passed their skills and dedication for elevating the art.
 Here we meet some of the master woodcarvers that have etched their legacy in the town’s history.

 From the outside, it looks like a run down dilapidated structure with an overgrown tree intruding its space at the entrance.
-Once we got inside, it’s like going through a rabbit hole and we were transported into a surreal otherworld.
-Almost amorphous and continuing to evolve into who knows what, Ili-likha Artist Village is a patch of creative space in the heart of the highly urbanized Baguio City.
-They are just a few steps away from the infamous Session Road.
+Once we got inside, it’s like going through a rabbit hole and we are transported into a surreal otherworld.
+Almost amorphous and continuing to evolve into who knows what, Ili-likha Artist Village is a patch of creative space in the heart of Baguio City just a few steps away from the infamous Session Road.

 I didn’t travel that much the month of July this year, but I did take on one of the most interesting magazine feature I’ve done so far.
 Maybe I was looking for a change than the usual destination stories on beaches, hotels or food but more on the people and personalities.
 The InFlight Magazine assignment brought me around the different towns around Laguna de Bay to discover the creativity, the richness of the culture and the masters of art.
 I have written them on the blog yet but it’s something to look forward to.
 Here’s to give you an idea.